o-sam-o/rakegrowl/README.md

 **rakegrowl** tells you when your rake tasks end via [Growl](http://growl.info/).

+_Fork:_
+Forked to add support for rake abort and display different growl images based on the rake outcome

 ## Installation

 You need to have [Growl](http://growl.info/) and `growlnotify` installed to get the notifications.
 Anyway, **rakegrowl** is harmless if there is no Growl.

-To install **rakegrowl**, which is packaged as a gem, you need to run:
+To install this fork of **rakegrowl**, you need to run:

+    git clone git://github.com/o-sam-o/rakegrowl.git
+	cd rakegrowl/
+	rake gem
+	cd pkg/
-    sudo gem sources -a http://gemcutter.org # [if you haven't done it already] sudo gem install rakegrowl
+	gem install rakegrowl

 ## Usage